PetoLau/jekyll-now/about.md

 I am a fan of the programming language **R** and of **Data Science**, **Statistics** and **Data Visualizations** in general.

-I created **R** package called **Tsrepr** for computing time series representations.
+I created **R** package called **TSrepr** for computing time series representations.
 The source code is available on my GitHub repository: [github.com/PetoLau/TSrepr](https://github.com/PetoLau/TSrepr).

 <!---### Read my [**CV**](/images/CV.pdf).--->